-Insert the assembled temperature and humidity sensors onto the connectors installed at J4.
-Ensure that the orientation of each connector is correct.
+Install the assembled temperature and humidity sensors onto the connectors installed at J2, J3, and J4.
+Ensure that the orientation of each connector is correct and that you can feel solid contact, with no loose connections.
+It is recommended to use hot glue to secure connections immediately prior to flight.